glyh/on_pal/language/syntax.md

 // a == [3, 2, 3, 9]

 // Mutability:
-counter :: Ref(Int) = &0; // creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1); // BTW here we're using something similar to scala's anonymous function *counter = *counter + 1
+counter of Ref(Int) = &0; // creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1); // BTW here we're using something similar to scala's anonymous function *counter = *counter + 1
 // Or: